-There is a lot of controversy over the topic of the baptism of the Holy Spirit.
+There seems to be a lot of controversy over the topic of the baptism of the Holy Spirit.
 Different denominations and streams within the body of Christ have various views of the work of the Holy Spirit and what the baptism of the Holy Spirit means.

 The term comes from passages like the following:

-“I indeed baptized you with water, but He will baptize you with the Holy Spirit”
+“I indeed baptized you with water, but He will baptize you with the Holy Spirit.”
+(Mark 1:8)

-“…for John truly baptized with water, but you shall be baptized with the Holy Spirit not many days from now”
+“…for John truly baptized with water, but you shall be baptized with the Holy Spirit not many days from now.”
+(Acts 1:5)

 The disciples experienced different intensities of the presence and power of the Holy Spirit.
 John 20:22 says, “And when He had said this, He breathed on them, and said to them, ‘Receive the Holy Spirit.’”
 I believe that at this point they were indwelt with the Spirit of God.